-PIERO m Italian
+Piero m Italian

-Italian form of PETER
+Italian form of Peter

 .
 Piero della Francesca was an Italian Renaissance painter.

-PIERRE m French, Swedish
+Pierre m French, Swedish

-French form of PETER
+French form of Peter

 .
-This name was borne by Pierre-Auguste Renoir (1841-1919), a French impressionist painter, and by Pierre Curie (1859-1906), a physicist who discovered radioactivity with his wife Marie.
+This name has been consistently popular in France since the 13th century, but fell out of the top 100 names in 2017.
+It was borne by Pierre-Auguste Renoir (1841-1919), a French impressionist painter, and Pierre Curie (1859-1906), a physicist who discovered radioactivity with his wife Marie.

-PIETER m Dutch
+Pieter m Dutch

-Dutch form of PETER
+Dutch form of Peter

 .
 This name was borne by the 16th-century Flemish painter Pieter Brueghel the Elder.

-PIETRO m Italian
+Pietro m Italian

-Italian form of PETER
+Italian form of Peter

 .
 Pietro was the given name of the Renaissance painter known as Perugino.